-Actions to be taken include making an immediate written record of the allegation using the informant's words - including time, date and place where the alleged incident took place, brief details of what happened, what was said and who was present.
-This record should be signed, dated and immediately passed on to the Headteacher.
+Actions to be taken include making an immediate written record of the allegation using the informant's words - including time, date and place where the alleged incident took place, Based on Model Child Protection Policy for Schools September 2021 CSF0034 brief details of what happened, what was said and who was present.
+This record should be signed, dated and immediately passed on to the Head Teacher.